Oracle SQL (Genius Series Book 21)

 Answer – How many rows come back from the Distinct?

-Quiz – You calculate the Answer Set in your own Mind
+Quiz – Calculate the Answer Set in your Mind

-Answer – You calculate the Answer Set in your own Mind
+Answer – Calculate the Answer Set in your Mind

-Quiz – You calculate the Answer Set in your own Mind
+Quiz 2 – Calculate the Answer Set in your Mind

-Answer – You calculate the Answer Set in your own Mind
+Answer Quiz 2 – Calculate the Answer Set in your Mind

 There are Five Aggregates